 The key to this exercise is that you are utilizing a three note per string pattern that allows a "sweep" to help you get to the next string faster.

-If you will notice I am using a generic shape where you are at twelfth position and only using fingers one, two and four in the left hand.
+If you will notice I am using a generic shape where you are in twelfth position and only using fingers one, two and four in the left hand.
 The first three notes are E, F and G on the E string.

 If you will notice When you come to the end of the pattern back on the low E string.
-You are throwing in that extra chromatic note (In this case the F# note).
-This sets you up to loop the entire pattern again starting on the down-pick.
+You are throwing in that extra chromatic note (in this case the F # note).
+This sets you up to loop the entire pattern starting again on the down pick.